python-sge/sge/doc-src/hello_world.rst

 this room to the special attribute, :attr:`sge.game.start_room`, which indicates the room that the game starts with.

-Finally, with everything in place, we call the :meth:`sge.Game.start` method of our game object.
+Finally, with everything in place, we call the :meth:`sge.dsp.Game.start` method of our game object.
 This executes all the game logic we defined earlier.
 However, we only do this if the special Python variable, :data:`__name__`, is set to ``"__main__"``, which means that the current module is the main module, i.e. was executed rather than imported.
 It is a good practice to include this distinction between being executed and being imported in all of your Python scripts.

 The Final Result
 ================